freifunk-gluon/gluon/docs/dev/packages.rst

 The feature definition file can modify the package selection by adding or removing packages when certain combinations of flags are set.

 Feature definitions use Lua syntax.
-The function *feature* has two arguments:

-* A logical expression composed of feature flag names (each prefixed with an underscore before the opening quotation mark), logical operators (*and*, *or*, *not*) and parentheses
-* A table with settings that are applied when the logical expression is
-  satisfied:
+Two basic functions are defined:

+* *feature(name, pkgs)*: Defines a new feature. *feature()* expects a feature (flag) name and a list of packages to add or remove when the feature is enabled.

-  * Setting *nodefault* to *true* suppresses the default of including the *gluon-$flag* package.
+  * Defining a feature using *feature* replaces the default definition of just including *gluon-$flag*.
-    This setting is only applicable when the logical expression is a single, non-negated flag name.
-  * The *packages* field adds or removes packages to install.
-A package is removed when the package name is prefixed with a ``-`` (after the opening quotation mark).
+  * A package is removed when the package name is prefixed with a ``-`` (after the opening quotation mark).

+* *when(expr, pkgs)*: Adds or removes packages when a given logical expression of feature flags is satisfied.

+  * *expr* is a logical expression composed of feature flag names (each prefixed with an underscore before the opening quotation mark), logical operators (*and*, *or*, *not*) and parentheses.
+  * Referencing a feature flag in *expr* has no effect on the default handling of the flag.
+When no *feature()* entry for a flag exists, it will still add *gluon-$flag* by default.
+  * *pkgs* is handled as for *feature()*.

 Example::

-    feature(_'web-wizard', {
-      nodefault = true,
-      packages = {
+    feature('web-wizard', {
       'gluon-config-mode-hostname',
       'gluon-config-mode-geo-location',
       'gluon-config-mode-contact-info',
       'gluon-config-mode-outdoor',
-      },
     })

-    feature(_'web-wizard' and (_'mesh-vpn-fastd' or _'mesh-vpn-tunneldigger'), {
+    when(_'web-wizard' and (_'mesh-vpn-fastd' or _'mesh-vpn-tunneldigger'), {
-      packages = {
       'gluon-config-mode-mesh-vpn',
-      },
     })

-    feature(_'no-radvd', {
-      nodefault = true,
-      packages = {
+    feature('no-radvd', {
       '-gluon-radvd',
-      },
     })